dcloudio/hbuilderx-extension-docs/en/Tutorial/UserGuide/fold.md

 ## Editor Fold Menu

-As shown in the figure below, right-click in the `line number` area to see the collapse-related menu.
+As shown in the figure below, right-click in the `line number` area to see the other folds menu.

 <img src="/static/snapshots/tutorial/fold/fold_menu_for_editor_en.png" class="hd-img" />